-Good nutrition is essential for young children to support their growth and development.
-Children who develop healthy eating habits from a young age are more likely to continue these healthy habits into teenage years and adulthood.
+Good nutrition is essential for children to support their growth and development.
+Children who develop healthy eating habits from a young age are more likely to continue these healthy habits as they grow older.

-Whether food is brought from home or prepared on the premises, services have a responsibility regarding food intake and nutrition of children while they are in care.
-Early Childhood Education and Care (ECEC) services play an important role in teaching children about healthy food and providing positive healthy eating learning experiences.
-Services can also provide families with information, practical ideas and advice from recognised health authorities about the benefits of healthy food and drinks for their children.
+Early childhood services also play an important role in teaching children about healthy food and eating.
+Services can provide families with information about the benefits of healthy food and drinks for their children.

-Breastmilk is the healthiest food for infants with exclusive breastfeeding recommended for 6 months.
-Continued breastfeeding is recommended for at least 12 months and beyond if mother and baby desires.
+Breastmilk is the healthiest food for infants.
+National guidelines recommend exclusive breastfeeding for 6 months.
+Breastfeeding is recommended for 12 months and beyond if mother and baby desires.

 Services have an important role to play in supporting mothers to breastfeed.
-Returning to work is a common reason for stopping breastfeeding or for deciding to not start breastfeeding, however, services can inform mothers that breastfeeding is supported in their service.
+Returning to work is a common reason for stopping breastfeeding or for deciding to not start breastfeeding.
+Services can let mothers know that they support breastfeeding in their service.

 - Develop policies that encourage and support breastfeeding